Combined Pill: The FPA Guide

 • at high altitude (more than 4,500m) for more than a week

-If you’re healthy, don’t smoke and there are no medical reasons for you not to use the pill, you can use it until you’re aged 50.
-You’ll then need to change to another method of contraception until after the menopause.
+If you’re healthy, don’t smoke or vape and there are no medical reasons for you not to use the pill, you can use it until you’re aged 50.
+You’ll then need to use another method of contraception until your menopause.

 Some of the advantages of the pill are:

-• it reduces the risk of cancer of the ovary, uterus and colon
+• It reduces the risk of cancer of the ovary, uterus and colon (bowel)

-• it helps with problems associated with polycystic ovarian syndrome (PCOS)
+• It helps with problems associated with polycystic ovary syndrome (PCOS)

-There are some serious possible side effects – also see below for Are there any risks?
+There are some possible serious risks – see below – Are there any risks?

 In addition:

-• you may get temporary side effects at first, including headaches, nausea, breast tenderness and mood changes; if side effects don’t stop within a few months, changing the type of pill may help
+• You may get temporary side effects at first, including headaches, nausea, breast tenderness and mood changes.
+If side effects don’t stop within a few months, talk to your healthcare professional.
+Changing the type of pill may help

-• breakthrough bleeding (unexpected vaginal bleeding on pill-taking days) and spotting is common in the first few months of use
+• Breakthrough bleeding and spotting (unexpected vaginal bleeding on pill-taking days) is common in the first few months of using the pill

-• the pill doesn’t help protect you from sexually transmitted infections, so you may want to use condoms too
+• The pill doesn’t protect you from sexually transmitted infections, so you may want to use condoms too

-The pill can have some serious side effects.
-These aren’t common but can happen to anyone.
+The pill can have some serious risks.
+These are not common but can happen to anyone.

 For most people, the benefits of the pill outweigh the possible risks.

-Your pill provider will ask some questions to check whether you could be at higher risk.
+Your contraception provider will ask some questions to check whether you could be at higher risk.

 • A very small number of pill users may develop a blood clot in a vein, including deep vein thrombosis, a blood clot in an artery, pulmonary embolism (a blood clot in a lung), heart attack or stroke.
-If you’ve ever had a blood clot, don’t use the pill
+Do not use the pill if you’ve ever had a blood clot, or you have other conditions that increase your risk of a blood clot.

-See a doctor straight away if you have any of the following:
+Call 111 or see a doctor straight away if you have any of these:

 • weakness, numbness, or bad ‘pins and needles’ in an arm or leg